Kankoda/KankodaKit/README.md

 # KankodaKit

-KankodaKit is a Kankoda-specific package that contains colors and components that are used to get a uniform style between Kankoda's apps
+KankodaKit is a package with stuff that are used to get a uniform style between Kankoda's apps